aniketsupertramp/gfgcli/README.md

 # gfgcli
 a command-line tool that use https://www.geeksforgeeks.org interviews-corner section to fetch companies and their corresponding interview-experiences articles.

+Using this, you can pretend to be working in the office while simaltaneously, preparing for the next job. :p

 This tool uses github.com/PuerkitoBio/goquery for fecthing html content, github.com/manifoldco/promptui for interactive terminal and github.com/gernest/wow for the spinner.

 Prerequisite: <br />